Sea level rise: Observations

 Earth lost 28 trillion tonnes of ice between 1994 and 2017: ice sheets and glaciers raised the global sea level by 34.6 ± 3.1 mm.
 The rate of ice loss has risen by 57% since the 1990s − from 0.8 to 1.2 trillion tonnes per year.

 Between 1901 and 2018, the global mean sea level rose by about 20 cm.
 More precise data gathered from satellite radar measurements found an increase of 7.5 cm from 1993 to 2017 (average of 2.9 mm/yr).
 This accelerated to 4.62 mm/yr for 2013–2022.
-Paleoclimate data shows that this rate of sea level rise is the fastest it had been over at least the past 3,000 years.
-An research paper published in October 2025 updated the global sea level curve for the last 11,700 years, finding that global mean sea-level rise since 1900 is faster than in any century over at least the last 4,000 years.
+Paleoclimate data shows that sea level had never risen as fast over at least the past 3,000 years.
+A research paper published in October 2025 updated the global sea level curve for the last 11,700 years, finding that global mean sea-level rise since 1900 is faster than in any century over at least the last 4,000 years.

 While sea level rise is uniform around the globe, some land masses are moving up or down as a consequence of subsidence (land sinking or settling) or post-glacial rebound (land rising as melting ice reduces weight).
 Therefore, local relative sea level rise may be higher or lower than the global average.
 Changing ice masses also affect the distribution of sea water around the globe through gravity.